Jay Yepuri, MD

 Symptoms related to internal hemorrhoids include bleeding, itching, swelling (with associated pain and pressure), prolapse (where the hemorrhoids stick out and either go back in on their own or must be pushed back in) and leakage of stool (soilage).

-In general, if these symptoms occur with greater frequency, severity or persistence and have not improved with other treatments (home remedies, topical creams, suppositories, increasing dietary fiber, controlling constipation or diarrhea) then a course of hemorrhoid banding is appropriate to consider as recommended by the American College of Gastroenterology.
-A thorough discussion and evaluation of your symptoms with your Gastroenterologist will help determine if hemorrhoid banding should be the next step in your care.
+In general, if these symptoms occur with greater frequency, severity or persistence and have not improved with other treatments (home remedies, topical creams, suppositories, increasing dietary fiber, controlling constipation or diarrhea) then a course of rubber band ligation is appropriate to consider as recommended by the American College of Gastroenterology.
+Subsequently a thorough discussion and evaluation of your symptoms with your Gastroenterologist will help determine if rubber band ligation should be the next step in your care.

 Hemorrhoid Banding Recovery and Aftercare

-The recovery time after hemorrhoid banding is minimal with very little pain or discomfort.
+The recovery time after rubber band ligation is minimal with very little pain or discomfort.
 It typically takes the banded tissue a few days to fall off and you most likely will not notice when that occurs.
 At this point, the hemorrhoid will have shrunk and will no longer cause any symptoms.

 It is important to be mindful and take care of the area after the procedure to avoid a recurrence of the hemorrhoids.
 Dr. Yepuri will provide specific instructions to patients after the banding procedure regarding things they should and should not be doing.